 - Freezer: To freeze, avocado chocolate pudding is best poured into popsicle molds which can be stored in the freezer for up to 2 months.

 - Quick + Easy Banana Boats

 - Peanut Butter + Cacao Nibs Rice Crispy Treats

 - Chocolate Cherry Smoothie

 If you try this raw chocolate pudding recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

-RAW CHOCOLATE AVOCADO PUDDING (3 WAYS)
+RAW CHOCOLATE AVOCADO PUDDING (3 FLAVORS)

 Raw Chocolate Avocado Pudding with 3 flavor combinations, creating a deliciously healthy and dairy-free pudding that will rival any other!